Unboxed-Software/solana-course/content/hello-world-program.md

+---
-# Hello World
+title: Hello World

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Use the Rust module system
 - Define a function in Rust
 - Explain the `Result` type
 - Explain the entry point to a Solana program
 - Build and deploy a basic Solana program
 - Submit a transaction to invoke our “Hello, world!” program
+---

 # TL;DR